haveanicedaymydear/Assistant-Autogen/readme.md

 ## How It Works

 The system is driven by configuration files in the `instructions/` directory:
-- **guidance.yaml**: Defines what document to create (structure, sections, requirements)
+- **writer_guidance.md**: Defines what document to create (structure, sections, requirements)
-- **validation_guidance.yaml**: Defines how to validate the document (rules, criteria, quality standards)
+- **validator_guidance.md**: Defines how to validate the document (rules, criteria, quality standards)
 - **writer_prompts.yaml**: Prompts for document generation with agent capabilities
 - **validator_prompts.yaml**: Prompts for validation with agent capabilities

-Simply replace these files with your own templates to generate different document types!
+Simply replace the guidance files with your own templates to generate different document types!

 ## Features

 ### Document Generation
-- **Template-Driven**: Follows the structure defined in guidance.yaml
+- **Template-Driven**: Follows the structure defined in writer_guidance.md
 - **Section-Based Output**: Each section saved as a separate file for flexible updates
 - **Multiple Source Formats**: Processes PDFs, text files, and other documents
 - **Professional Formatting**: Generates clean, formatted markdown documents